andrewjscott/pands-proect2021-/README.md

 iris = pd.read_csv('iris.data', names = ["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm", "species"])
 ```

 The pandas method read_csv is used to import the dataset and convert it into a pandas dataframe, with the ‘iris.data’ file called as an argument to achieve this.
 As iris.data is stored in the same folder as the python code, the filename alone is sufficient.
 If the file resides in a different folder, the entire path to that file would need to be used instead.
 By default the columns have no names, so names were assigned to each column using the names parameter to make it easier to read what each column of data represents.
 The names were found on UCI in a file called iris.names, which was hosted in the same location as the iris.data file.
 I decided to change the name of the final column as calling it class could be confusing, as taxonomically speaking this column does not contain the class.
 Rather, it contains the species[12].
 The dataframe is assigned the variable name iris, which means this variable name can be used for any subsequent code that looks at this dataframe.
+References to this dataframe and python variables containing the word iris will be written with a lower case 'i', whereas reference to the flower *Iris* will be written in italics with a capital 'I'.

-# Iris Dataset Summaries
+# *Iris* Dataset Summaries
 The first step is to make sure that the dataset is complete and balanced.
 This is to ensure that there are no missing values that may skew the findings.

 ```